STYJ/simontan.dev/posts/favourite-quotes.md

 > Per aspera ad astra (Through hardships to the stars) - Not sure... 🤔

-> You'll never like everything about your job and that's okay.
-In fact, you may not even like what you're good at but you should try to leverage on it to allow you to do what you like. - Aaron (IRL friend)
+> It's okay not to like everything about your job, as long as you like it more than you dislike it. - Aaron (IRL friend)

 > It's not that "You don't know what you want", it's because "you want a lot of things and don't like choosing". - [Sah Kilic](https://medium.com/swlh/if-you-dont-know-what-you-want-this-is-for-you-6f7491ca2fb4)

-> The best time to do something was yesterday.
-The next best time is now. - Not sure... 🤔

-> Take many small achievable steps instead of a few large risky steps.
+> Take many small achievable steps instead of a few large risky ones.
 The former depends on you, the latter on luck. - Simon (me!)